KxSystems/embedPy/README.md

 #### Getting methods

-Given `obj`, an `embedPy` object representing a Python object, we can access a method directly using
+Given `obj`, an embedPy object representing a Python object, we can access a method directly using
 ```q
 obj`method  / equivalent to obj.method in Python
 ```
-This will return an `embedPy` object, which is not, by default, callable in q.
+This will return an embedPy object, which is not, by default, callable in q.
-Instead, `embedPy` objects representing callable Python functions or methods, must be explicitly declared callable.
+Instead, embedPy objects representing callable Python functions or methods must be explicitly declared callable.
 This process is described below.

 #### Function calls

-`embedPy` objects representing callable Python functions or methods, can be declared as callable in q using
+EmbedPy objects representing callable Python functions or methods can be declared as callable in q using

 -   `.p.callable`   (declare callable with embedPy return)
 -   `.p.qcallable`  (declare callable with q return)
 -   `.p.pycallable` (declare callable with foreign return)

-The result of each of these functions is a new embedPy `object`, representing the same underlying Python function or method, but now callable in q.
+The result of each of these functions is a new embedPy object, representing the same underlying Python function or method, but now callable in q.

 e.g.
 ```q